Skip to content

 notify_on_failure = ["slack-ops"]

-# Backups page on-call IN ADDITION to the per-task sugar
+# Backups also send to the on-call channel, in addition to the per-task setting

 [[notification_route]]